background

 There’s also the lesser-known Rule of 115, which estimates the time it takes to triple an investment.
 Here, the formula takes 115 and divides it by the rate of return.

-If you are facing difficulty estimating the internal rate of return (IRR), it is very likely that a mistake was made in one of the prior steps.
+If you are facing difficulty estimating the internal rate of return (IRR), it is likely that a mistake was made in one of the prior steps.

 Using either the table above or the Rule of 72 and 115, we can estimate the internal rate of return (IRR) on our hypothetical LBO investment to be approximately ~26%.